Neha Bhasin: Early life

-Neha Bhasin was born in Delhi to father Ashok Bhasin and mother Rekha Bhasin.
-Neha belongs to a Hindu Punjabi family.
-Her clan is Khukrain Bhasin which belongs to Khatri Punjabi community and originally hails from Rawalpindi District.

-Neha has two siblings, An elder sister Rashi Bhasin and younger brother Anubhav Bhasin.

-She completed her schooling from Frank Anthony Public School.
-Neha won her first ever singing competition award, Mariah Carey's song Hero at the age of 9.
-Since she was a child, always aspired to become a popstar.
+Bhasin won her first singing competition after singing Mariah Carey's song Hero at the age of 9.
+Since her childhood, she aspired to become a popstar.
 She joined Shiamak Davar's dance academy to learn various dance forms.
-She also took vocal classical training from Ustad Ghulam Mustafa Khan.
+She also trained in classical singing from Ustad Ghulam Mustafa Khan.

-Neha became an over night sensation at age 18 when she was selected by Coke V popstars, a nationwide talent search conducted by Channel V to be a part of the 5-girl pop group Viva.
+Bhasin became an over-night sensation at age 18 when she was selected by Coke V popstars, a nationwide talent search conducted by Channel V to be a part of the 5-girl pop group Viva.

+Bhasin studied at Kendriya Vidyalaya Sector 2 RK Puram New Delhi followed by The Frank Anthony Public School, New Delhi, and at Lady Shri Ram College, Delhi.

 Personal life

-Neha Bhasin married Sameer Uddin, a music composer, in a western wedding in Tuscany, Italy on October 23, 2016.
+Neha Bhasin married Sameer Uddin, a music composer, in a western wedding in Tuscany, Italy on 23 October 2016.

 Career

-Bhasin was attending Lady Sri Ram College when she auditioned for Coke [V] Popstars in 2002 and won the competition to form India's first all-girls Viva (band) along with four other girls.
+Bhasin was attending the Lady Shri Ram College in Delhi when she auditioned for Channel V's Coke [V] Popstars in 2002.
+She went on to win the competition, with the winners forming India's first all-girls music group, Viva.
+Other members of the band were Seema Ramchandani, Pratichee Mohapatra, Mahua Kamat and Anushka Manchanda.

-After the band broke up in 2004, Neha went on to sing for Bollywood films and Tamil film music industry.
+After the band broke up in 2004, Bhasin went on to sing for Bollywood films and Tamil film music industry.